Zachary-Jackson/Social-Team-Builder/README.md

 profile showcasing interests and tallent.
 Upon attempting to join a project the owner can accept or deny the application.

-This website was built in part with HTML, CSS, and Javascript originally supplied from www.Teamtreehouse.com for a Python Web Development Tech Degree Project.
+This website was built in part with HTML, CSS, and JavaScript originally supplied from www.Teamtreehouse.com for a Python Web Development Tech Degree Project.
 The HTML, CSS and JavaScript is to be considered built by Teamtreehouse for this project, but may be edited by me at some point.